oeg-upm/TINTOlib-Crash_Course/5_TINTOlib Videotutorial course/README.md

 1. Watch the **theory** videos first.
 2. Then go through each **practice** video + notebook.
-3. Run the notebooks locally or via [Google Colab](https://colab.research.google.com/).
+3. Run the notebooks locally or via Google Colab.
-4. Required dataset: `Data/Regression/boston.csv` (see main repo).
+4. Required datasets in `Datasets` folder.

 ---